MSUSAzureAccelerators/Intelligent-Supply-Chain-Management/user_deployment_assets/PowerBI/README.md

 First off, if you don't have it, go download Power BI Desktop [here](https://www.microsoft.com/en-us/download/details.aspx?id=58494)

 Next, open the Power BI report in this repository using your PowerBI account.
-Click on File, Embed Report, and select the option "".
-In the
+Click on File, Embed Report, and select the option "website or portal".

 ![](../../assets/images/ShareReport.png)

-Save the URL for your Power BI report because you will need it with your Power Apps.
+Save the first link that appears for your Power BI report because you will need it with your Power Apps next.